devopsbysarang/devopsbysarang.github.io/_posts/2025-09-04-cloud-native.md

 ---

-## 2 — Before and After Security Layer
+## 2 — Let's take a peak at before and after Security Layer (Overview)

 ### Before
 ```text